SOLD, Watercolor Pencil and Colored Pencil, 48 cm x 54.5 cm (19″ x 21.5″) | Print Code: PW10 | Print Sizes: A5, A4, A3, Oversize | Cards Available

 IV) EXAMPLES OF PROPHETIC WORSHIP

 “Prophetic Worship”, which is sometimes called “Free Worship”, “Spontaneous Worship” or “Davidic Worship” is a very broad, loose term.
 It carries different connotations to different groups of people.
 This drawing is about my personal connotation of what prophetic worship is.
-Personally, I see prophetic worship as a particular strain of Holy Spirit-led, Holy Spirit-filled, Holy Spirit-activated/energized worship (worship which is in spirit and truth).
+Personally, I see prophetic worship as a particular strain of Holy Spirit-led, Holy Spirit-filled, Holy Spirit-prompted worship (worship which is in spirit and truth (John 4:23-24)).

 I) WHAT IS PROPHETIC WORSHIP?